rieckpil/progmot/content/post/writing-a-book-remotely.md

 ShowToc: true
 ---

+Writing and Self-Publishing a Non-fiction Book With Strangers Self-Publishing a Non-fiction Book With People I Met on Twitter

 This article describes a one-year journey of writing [Stratospheric - From Zero to Production with Spring Boot and AWS](https://stratospheric.dev/) as a co-author with two other co-authors that I met on Twitter.
 We've never met in person before and managed to successfully write a 450+ pages in-depth guide on developing and deploying Java Spring Boot applications on AWS (Amazon Web Services).

 In short, this article covers: